s0merset7/SomersetsBlog/content/posts/intro.md

 For [Hack the Box](https://www.hackthebox.eu/), you will need to subscribe as a VIP member (its about $13 a month) and with it you will have access to all the retired boxes as well as a bunch of other features I'm still exploring.
 After signing up, it was a bit confusing for me to set up the VPN to be able to access the challeneges, so [this website](https://steemit.com/ethicalhacking/@rahul516/how-to-connect-to-hack-the-box-vpn) will show you how to set up the VPN to access the challenges (you'll have to figure out how to get an invite code yourself ;) )

 # DISCLAIMER
 As I've said, I am a beginner, and as such there is a very good chance I will explain things wrong or take a longer roundabout way than is neccessary.
 As I learn more I will do my best to go back and edit any past mistakes.
-If you catch anything or have a better method, feel free to message me on twitter [@s0merset7](https://twitter.com/s0merset7)
+If you catch anything or have a better method, feel free to [contact](/contact) me and let me know!

 ###### <font size="1"> Rm9yIHRoZSBrZXkgdG8gdGhlIG90aGVycywgZmluZCB0aGUgbWVhbmluZyBvZiBteSBuYW1l</font>